raspberrypilearning/music-player/en/step_2.md

 On the right side there is a main **code editor panel** to drag and drop blocks into when creating your program.

+### Play melody

+The MakeCode editor panel already contains two blocks: `on start` and `forever`.

+You are going to use the `forever` block to make use of the speaker output on the micro:bit.

+--- task ---

+From the music block,

+--- /task ---

 --- save ---